 What's the difference between an engine and a motor?

-Motors use electricity and other sources to create movement.
-We don’t usually think much about electric motors, but you probably have one right in your home!
-Electric motors can power washing machines, blenders, and even remote-controlled cars!
-These days, it’s also common to see electric vehicles on the road, so technically, your car could have an engine or a motor.
+Motors use electricity to create magnetic fields that power movement.
+Unlike engines, electric motors don’t need fuel like gas, diesel, or coal as they convert electrical energy into mechanical energy.
+We don’t usually think much about electric motors, but you almost certainly have one right in your home!
+Electric motors power washing machines, blenders, and even remote-controlled toy cars!
+These days, more powerful motors with stronger magnetic fields are used inside electric vehicles, trains, and subways.

 How does an internal combustion engine work?